/

 Advisories

-Chainguard Image for gcc-glibc
+Chainguard Container for gcc-glibc

 Minimal GCC (GNU Compiler Collection) image for building C applications compatible with glibc.

-Download this Image
+Download this Container Image

-This image is available on cgr.dev:
+For those with access, this container image is available on cgr.dev:

 docker pull cgr.dev/ORGANIZATION/gcc-glibc:latest

-Be sure to replace the ORGANIZATION placeholder with the name used for your organization's private repository within the Chainguard registry.
+Be sure to replace the ORGANIZATION placeholder with the name used for your organization's private repository within the Chainguard Registry.

 Compatibility Notes